isatimur/serna-chat/README.md

 Artem Yakimenko - based in Russia - github: [@vepr85](https://github.com/vepr85)

-Timur Isachenko - based in Russia - github: [@isatimur](https://github.com/isatimur)
+Timur Isachenko - based in Russia - github: [@isatimur](https://github.com/isatimur) - currently in Montenegro working as a contractor at EastBanc Technologies

 We are looking for any support and help to improve the project and make as a cool product, available as an Open Source and can be improved by community.